georgian-io/genai-bootcamp/README.md

 ## Previous Bootcamp Materials

 You can find the content from previous bootcamps in the [releases](https://github.com/georgian-io/genai-bootcamp/releases) page.
 The table below also links you to all our bootcamps, workshops, and other events directly.

-Disclosures:
-Please note code in the linked repositories are provided as-is from the dates of the respective bootcamps.
-All code provided in those pages is for illustrative purposes only.
-Dependent libraries may have updated since then and versions in the linked repositories may contain vulnerabilities.
-No guarantee, representation or warranty is being made, express or implied, as to the safety or correctness of the code.
-It has not been audited and as such there can be no assurance it will work as intended, and users may experience delays, failures, errors, omissions or loss of transmitted information.
-We do NOT recommend running the code in the archive.
-Nothing in this repo should be construed as investment advice or legal advice for any particular facts or circumstances and is not meant to replace competent counsel.
-It is strongly advised for you to contact a reputable attorney in your jurisdiction for any questions or concerns with respect thereto.
-Georgian is not liable for any use of the foregoing, and users should proceed with caution and use at their own risk.
-Please contact info@georgian.io for more info.

 | Date    | Event                                                                                           | Link                                                                                |